Custom Hooks

 Customized functions fire when a selected event occurs in the CMS environment.
 The functions are hooked to the event.
 For example, a function called by onBeforeCheckOut would occur before the CheckOut event.

 Most events have a before trigger and an after trigger.
-These triggers are in memory on the object that the action affects, and the action isn't saved until all code in the hook completes, successfully.
-Any action can be interrupted by throwing an error in the hook.
+These triggers are in memory on the object that the action affects, and the action isn't saved until all code in the hook successfully completes.
+Any action can be interrupted by an error thrown in the hook.
 If a hook has a script that starts a new action, that action is subordinate to the main action.
-If an error occurs, all "downstream" actions cease until the error is resolved.
+If an error occurs, all "downstream" actions cease until the error resolves.
 For instance, if you use the onNew hook to trigger a check-in for a page, but the script in the onBeforeCheckIn hook throws an error, the check-in fails and the new item isn't created.

 Custom hooks are stored in the CustomHooks.cs file.
-Function skeletons are included in this file and can be fleshed out with scripts that reflect the desired business logic.
-This file can be opened as part of the API_Extensions_Development_Harness project to enable IntelliSense, but the CMS runs the file, independently.
-You will find the CustomHooks.cs at [path-to-cms-site-instance]\App_Data\xml\Custom.
+Function skeletons are included in this file and can be fleshed out with scripts that reflect the preferred business logic.
+This file can be opened as part of the API_Extensions_Development_Harness project to enable IntelliSense, but the CMS independently runs the file.
+The CustomHooks.cs file resides in [Drive:]\[path-to-cms-site-instance]\App_Data\xml\Custom.

 Caution

-Method calls or property updates trigger custom hook methods, so you must be careful not to create an infinite loop.
-For example, do not set the value page.Name within the body of the OnRename method; otherwise, this would create an infinite loop.
+Method calls or property updates trigger custom hook methods.
+Be careful not to create an infinite loop.
+For example, do not set the value page.Name within the body of the OnRename method, as this will create an infinite loop.